Durham University: Environmental initiatives

-Durham has committed to reaching Net Zero by 2035 and to achieving a net biodiversity gain on campus by 2032.
+Durham has committed to reaching net zero by 2035 and to achieving a net biodiversity gain on campus by 2032.
 The university joined the Hedgehog Friendly Campus campaign in 2020, receiving silver accreditation in 2021/22 and gold accreditation in 2022/23, before becoming one of only six universities with the highest level platinum accreditation in 2024.
 It was a founding member of the Nature Positive Universities Alliance in 2022.
 Actions taken to enhance biodiversity have included converting 9 ha of lawns to grassland and enriching 4 ha of land in the botanic garden to increase wildflower diversity.

 The green initiatives at the university and its rise in two years from 96th (3rd class) to 30th in the People and Planet University League (between 2019 and 2021) have been noted in the national press.
-In the 2024/25 table, it was ranked 48th (2:1 class),.
-Internationally, the university was ranked joint 24th globally for sustainability in the QS World University Rankings: Sustainability 2026 and 34th globally in the 2025 Times Higher Education Impact Rankings, based on the UN Sustainable Development Goals.
+In the 2025/26 table, it was ranked 44th (2:1 class).
+Internationally, the university was ranked joint 24th globally for sustainability in the QS World University Rankings: Sustainability 2026 and joint 33rd globally in the 2026 Times Higher Education Sustainability Impact Ratings, based on the UN Sustainable Development Goals.

 Durham has won multiple Green Gown Awards: